by Freddy Tran Nager, Founder of Atomic Tango + Diehard Newspaper Reader…

 If you unfold the business pages and vultures start circling overhead, you know times are tough.
 (And if you start seeing visions of the Grim Reaper, you know you’re reading a Tribune Company newspaper.)

-While it’s easy to blame the economy for business struggles, times like these also present a ripe opportunity for struggling businesses to reassess what they’re doing.
-Kind of like cardiac arrest makes you reassess whether chicken-fried bacon with cream gravy is the most sensible bedtime snack.
+While it’s easy to blame the economy for business struggles, recessions also present a ripe opportunity for reassessment.
+Kind of like cardiac arrest makes you reassess whether chicken-fried bacon with cream gravy is the most sensible bedtime snack

 One classic perspective on reassessing a struggling business — or an entire industry — is “Marketing Myopia.”
 Written by the late great marketing guru Ted Levitt in 1960, “Marketing Myopia” accuses failing industries of defining themselves too narrowly, which renders them incapable of adapting to changing markets.
 Wrote Levitt, “The history of every dead and dying ‘growth’ industry shows a self-deceiving cycle of bountiful expansion and undetected decay.”
 (Levitt was also a colorful writer.
 Yes, it’s OK to write about business and do it with style.)